 Of all fasts, the 3 day water fast is in many ways the most important.
 Three days is the period your body needs to unlock your healing metabolism and begin reaping the benefits.
-These three days are also the stepping stone required to move on to even longer fasts (such as the 7-10 day water fast and more prolonged fasts), in which the deepest healing can occur.
-The more you practise the three-day fast, the easier you’ll find water fasting of any length.
+These three days are also the stepping stone for moving on to longer fasts (such as the 7-10 day water fast and more prolonged fasts), in which much deeper healing can occur.
+The more you practise the 3-day fast, the easier you’ll find water fasting of any length.

 I’ll be honest with you, though.
 In the beginning, the 3 day water fast is also often the hardest.

 Because of this, it’s important to do everything you can do to maximise your chances of a smooth experience.
-This can include following a well laid-out plan, such as that found in: The Complete 3-Day Water Fasting Program® and Living on Water®.
-I also offer online consultations and coaching for those who need more personal contact (link here).
+This can include following a well laid-out plan, such as that found in my 3-day water fast Online Course.
+For those who need more personal contact, I also offer online consultations and coaching.

 Whether you choose support or to go it alone, it’s definitely better not to try and bite off more than you can chew 🙂 with a 3-day fast until you feel comfortable with one-day (36-hour) water fasts.
 This is because a 3-day fast really is a quantum leap ahead in terms of what it demands from your body.